rhrhhrhr/MPC_ruih/README.md

 ### Initialize a matrix
 You can initialize a matrix in four ways, without parameters, with row and column, by an array or by another matrix.
 #### Without parameters
-This operation will generate an all zero matrix with one row and one column
+This operation will generate an all zero matrix with one row and one column<br>
+code:
 ```cpp
 Matrix mat;
 mat.Print();
 ```
+result:
 ```cpp
 0
 ```
 #### With row and column
-This operation will generate an all zero matrix with the corresponding row and column
+This operation will generate an all zero matrix with the corresponding row and column<br>
+code:
 ```cpp
 Matrix mat = Matrix(2, 2);
 mat.Print();
 ```
+result:
 ```cpp
 0 0
 0 0
 ```
 #### By an array
-This operation will push the data in array into matrix.
+This operation will push the data in array into matrix.<br>
+code:
 ```cpp
 MatDataType_t arr[4] = {1, 2, 3, 4};
 Matrix mat = Matrix(2, 2);
 mat = arr;
 mat.Print();
 ```
+result:
 ```cpp
 1 2
 3 4
 ```
 Note that this method should be used after declare the matrix's row and column, or the assignment won't success.
-The same data with different row and column will represent different matrices.
+The same data with different row and column will represent different matrices.<br>
+code:
 ```cpp
 MatDataType_t arr[4] = {1, 2, 3, 4};
 Matrix mat1 = Matrix(2, 2);